RobertTalbert/discretecs-vault/Dijkstra's algorithm.md

 > The algorithm proceeds as follows:
 > 1. Select a vertex to be the "source", i.e. the starting point of the paths.
 > 2. Create an empty list `VISITED` that will keep track of vertices that are included in the shortest path tree.
+> 3. Assign a distance value to all vertices in the graph.
+The distance from the source to itself is 0.
+For all other vertices, initialize the distances as $\infty$ (infinity).
+> 4. While ``

 >
 > 1. Select a vertex $v$ in the graph as the starting point.
 Initialize a list containing the distance of each vertex in the graph to $v$ (where the distance is the total weight of the shortest path between the vertices); initialize all distances to $\infty$ (infinity).
 > 2. Mark all vertices as "unvisited" and create a second list containing all the unvisited vertices.